Abbie Chatfield: Career

 Chatfield first gained media attention in 2019 when she was the runner-up on season seven of Network 10's The Bachelor Australia.
-During her tenure on the show, she received criticism for her outspoken nature and feminist viewpoint.
 Also in 2019, she launched her podcast It's a Lot, on LISTNR which often appears on top of the Australian iTunes Charts.

 In 2020, Chatfield appeared on the third season of Network 10's Bachelor in Paradise Australia, where she was eliminated in episode 2.

 In 2021, Chatfield won the seventh season of Network 10's I'm a Celebrity...Get Me Out of Here! for her charity Dementia Australia.

 Also in 2021, Chatfield hosted Love Island Afterparty Australia, where she spoke about all the latest drama on Love Island Australia.
 It was rumoured that she could replace Sophie Monk as the host of Love Island Australia for the fourth season.

 In January 2022, Chatfield made a viral vaccination rant which was morphed into a song called "Ketamine", which became a Hottest 100 contender.

 Also in 2022, Chatfield started hosting her own radio show Hot Nights with Abbie Chatfield, which was to air nationally on the Hit Network.
 She joined the panel on The Masked Singer Australia for the fourth season to replace Urzila Carlson alongside Mel B, Chrissie Swan and original panelist Dave Hughes.

 In May 2022, Chatfield launched her own clothing line, Verbose the Label.
-The brand promotes inclusive sizing and diverse representation.
+The brand promoted inclusive sizing and diverse representation.
+It was shut down only a year after its launch.
+"I am so beyond lucky to do what I do for work.
+I f***ing love it.
+But I'm breaking," she wrote in Instagram post shortly before the brand shutting down.
+She added "I'm on the verge of tears at all times.
+If one thing goes wrong, the floodgates open.
+I have so much pressure on me all the time to be fun or entertaining or at the very least have something of value to say.
+It's draining.
+Physically and mentally."

 In June 2022, Chatfield revealed that she had landed her own TV show as a part of the pilot showcase with Network 10 called Abbie Chats.
 The show premiered in July 2022.
 That November, she launched her own beer line, Spill Easy Going Lager.
 In December 2022, Chatfield was announced as the host of a new reality show on Binge called FBoy Island Australia.
 The show officially aired on 30 May 2023.

 On 17 August 2023, Chatfield announced that she was stepping back from her national radio show, after hosting the show for a year and a half.
 She said in a video uploaded to her Instagram that the choice to leave was entirely up to her, saying she purely didn't want to do it anymore, and her busy schedule made it hard to commit to daily radio.